lethanhtupk/website-optimization-slide/slides.md

 ---

+# Tip #1
-# Always include width and height size attributes on images and video elemnts.
+##  Always include width and height size attributes on images and video elemnts.

 ---
 layout: cover